JM-Hansen/phase_3_project/README.md

 ![Feature Importance-Copy1](https://user-images.githubusercontent.com/104652254/211400377-ff6ef0ca-35ce-423f-a062-12aa26e18b2d.png)

-This reflects the top feature importances that influenced the outcomes of the model with quantity of water, where enough, sufficient, or dry defining the feature.
+This reflects the top feature importances that influenced the outcomes of the model with water quantity as the topmost feature.
+Quantity values include 'enough', 'sufficient', or 'dry'.

 ![functioning wells by funder-Copy1](https://user-images.githubusercontent.com/104652254/211400397-cc1e821a-0994-421c-ae73-a34cf3245aae.png)